-Police: 16-year-old shot, killed by officers in North St. Louis
+Police: 16-year-old shot, killed by officers in north St. Louis

 According to a police report, Darryl Ross, 16, had a gun when he walked off of the gas station lot and into the east alley.
 The detectives left their car and followed him into the alley before announcing themselves as police officers.
 Police said Ross then ran through an opening in an iron fence across the gas station before officers chased him on foot.
 As the chase continued, he tripped over a curb and fell on the sidewalk dropping a gun.
 When detectives got closer to the teen, he reached for the gun before they both fired shots at him.

 The report said both detectives tried to help Ross until an ambulance arrived.
 He was taken to the hospital where he later died.
+The gun was later found at the scene.
 Both officers were uninjured.
 The officers involved were a 37-year-old with 14 years of service on the police force and a 27-year-old with 4 years on the force.

 The Force Investigation Unit is investigating.